zwest-personal/impower/README.md

 UI was stood up with Vite
-Backend is just manual code (with some imports of my own previous creations) Using Serialize ORM for DB since we don't need any fine tuning at this time.
+Backend is just manual code (with some imports of my own previous creations) Using Serialize ORM for DB since we don't need any fine tuning at this time and it seemed like a step up from previous ORMs I've used.

 # TODOS
 Punchlist of items, by the time this gets to git it'll probably have checkmarks next to some entries.

+- More validation
 - More campaign options
 - Better multi-user behaviors (eg restricting deletions to original poster)
 - Build Serverless deploy